Mind Game (novel)

-Mind Game is the second title in the Ghostwalker Series of paranormal romance by Christine Feehan.
+Mind Game is the second title in the Ghostwalker series of paranormal romance novels by Christine Feehan.
 It appeared in 15 bestseller lists including those of The New York Times, Publishers Weekly, and USA Today.

 Plot introduction

-After being targeted by an assassin, Dahlia Le Blanc, a Telekinetic who shirks the company of others, is forced to rely on the mysterious warrior Nicolas Trevane to protect her.
-A man whom she finds herself falling in love with despite not wholly trusting.
+After being targeted by an assassin, Dahlia Le Blanc, a telekinetic who shirks the company of others, is forced to rely on the mysterious warrior Nicolas Trevane to protect her.
+She finds herself falling in love with despite not wholly trusting him.